How To Use iPhone Sound Recognition – Your iPhone Can Alert You When Your Doorbell Rings

 The iPhone has many features most users probably take for granted.
 Yet Apple has always made sure to empower iOS with numerous accessibility features so users who have physical challenges can enjoy the iPhone experience just like everyone else.
-The latest accessibility feature is called Sound Recognition–and it’s something ALL users might be interested in.
+One of the coolest accessibility features is called Sound Recognition–and it’s something ALL users might be interested in.

 Sound Recognition sounds pretty cool, doesn’t it?
 It’s not enabled on the iPhone by default, but it’s simple to turn it on.
 Keep in mind you’ll need an iPhone running iOS 14 or later to use Sound Recognition.
 Here’s how to enable it: